ibm-cloud-docs/cloud-logs/template-migration-at.md

     - [ ] For API keys (service ID / user ID) you need to recreate them and modify the applications that use it so they include permissions to work with the new services and resources.

 - [ ] If you have parsing rules configured in the Activity Tracker instance, you must manually recreate them in Cloud Logs.
 (In Cloud Logs, you must use Regex to parse the data.)
+For more information, see [Extracting specific values as JSON keys](/docs/cloud-logs?topic=cloud-logs-parse-extract-rule).

+- [ ] If you have log groups configured, you must manually migrate them to data access rules.

+- [ ] If you have streaming configured, you must manually migrate the configuration.
+For more information, see [Streaming data](/docs/cloud-logs?topic=cloud-logs-streaming).

 - [ ] Modify any runbooks for DevOps